clementGOURIOU/benchmark_motorbike/README.md

 # HPC

+Code repository for the High Performance Computing Technical Committee

 **OpenFOAM HPC Benchmark suite**

 The respository is intended to be a shared repository with relevant data-sets and information created in order to: